 Rolling Home 1 is a small 9x9x2 wall sculpture that comes with a stand, but it can also be used as a paperweight.
-I made it in 2017 at my home studio, before I became an artist-in-residence at River Studios in West Melbourne.
-It is made from a cement tile and cylindrical pieces of metal that I found on the streets of Melbourne during my daily walks.
+I made it at my home studio, before I became an artist-in-residence at River Studios in West Melbourne.
+It is created from a cement tile and cylindrical pieces of metal that I found on the streets of Melbourne during my daily walks.

-Although I created some representational works that year, the majority were more abstract or geometrical.
-They often juxtaposed different types of found objects, such as nuts and bobby pins, or cream chargers and hair clips.
+Although I now create some representational works – mostly cityscapes – many of my works like this one are more abstract or geometrical.
+They often juxtapose different types of found objects, such as nuts and bobby pins, or cream chargers and hair clips.

-My palette during this time was essentially silver-coloured, rust-coloured, wood grain and black, so I was fascinated with the subtle range of variations in scratches, patina and sheen of the objects I found.
-Many of the metal pieces had turned a fine shade of rust from months or years on the street before I ‘rescued’ them, including several of the cylinders in this work.
+My palette is essentially silver-coloured, rust-coloured, wood grain and black, so I am fascinated with the subtle range of variations in scratches, patina and sheen of the objects I find.
+Many of the metal pieces have turned a fine shade of rust from months or years on the street before I ‘rescue’ them, including several of the cylinders in this work.